 - Cron jobs – took a look, suddenly found myself in front of a medicine cabinet reaching for an aspirin…

 Solution that worked – Like a lazy lad I dropped a Lincoln$ on it…

-- Resized my droplet – by adding a second virtual CPU, upping my game to 2 vCPUs running with 2gb memory (rocket ship!
-LOL).
+- Resized my droplet – by adding a second virtual CPU, upping my game to 2 vCPUs running with 2gb memory (rocket ship!).

-- This after years on a single $5 monthly plan then the $10 – now paying $15.
+- This after years on a single $5 monthly plan, then the $10 plan – now paying $15.
 Hmm… evil plan by Digital Ocean or just WordPress getting phat with age?

 - *No I do not work in the Digital Ocean Marketing department.
-Yes I suspect this may just be a plot I’ve fallen into to sell more D.O. services!
+Yes I suspect this is just a plot I’ve fallen into to sell me more of their services.